Using Essential Oils to Help Manage Symptoms of ADHD

 Some of the oils commonly used to help with ADHD are:

-Essential oils have been used for centuries around the world but were not very common in the United States until around the 1980s.
+Essential oils have been used for centuries around the world but were not very common in the U.S. until around the 1980s.

 What Can Specific Essential Oils Do?